Anthony-R-G/ConservationApp/README.md

 CoreLocation (for determining your position relative to a species habitat range)

-ARKit (some animals will have the option to "View in AR" which will bring up a 3D model that can be placed and manipulated using iPhone's rear camera.)
+ARKit (some animals will have the option to "View in AR" which will use iPhone's rear camera for plane detection.
+Tapping on the screen will place a 3D model at that position and the model can then be manipulated with gestures.)

 ## Screenshots